connectifi-co/getting-started/README.md

 ### joiningChannels

-Apps can be joined to a system channel (*user* channel in FDC3 2.0) by the end user.
+Apps can be joined to a user channel (*system* channel in FDC3 1.x) by the end user.
 This effectively links any apps on a channel, so that a call to *fdc3.broadcast* is routed to context listeners set through  *fdc3.addContextListener* from any other app on the same channel.
 An app can only be joined to one channel at a time.

 Channels can be joined programmatically or using UI.